silvergjeka22/CongruentClosureDAG/README.md

 - Java version 8 or higher is recommended.
 - The generator will randomize terms and ensure no duplicate equalities.

-Feel free to modify the generator or extend it to suit your needs!
+- For DNF formulas, it's better to write them manually, as they need to adhere strictly to the syntax to function efficiently.